SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 Recent changes
 --------------

 **2024-06-03:** Scaled back the degree to which the server list is moderated.
 The previous level was untenable especially when considering anyone can freely create an unlimited number of servers, and the moderation system is duct-taped on top of the otherwise unmoderated Steam server list.
+For more information, please refer to our `support article about moderation and server curation as well as some behind-the-scenes details <https://support.smartlydressedgames.com/hc/en-us/articles/34633581382676>`_.

 **2023-10-02:** Clarified on how subscriptions interact with currency.